javirandor/passgpt/README.md

 ## Dataset
 In our work, we train PassGPT on the [RockYou password leak](https://wiki.skullsecurity.org/index.php/Passwords).

-## Pre-trained models
-* Model trained on passwords from the RockYou leak with at most 10 characters can be accessed [here](https://huggingface.co/javirandor/passgpt-10characters/).
-This model was used to compare with previous work in our paper.
-* If you need access to our model pre-trained on passwords with up to 16 characters, please get in touch with me.
-Include your name, reference to previous work (e.g., Google Scholar or personal website), and a brief summary of the project where PassGPT will be used.

 ## Generate passwords using our pre-trained model
-In order to use our model, you will need to first log into HuggingFace and accept the conditions [here](https://huggingface.co/javirandor/passgpt-10characters/).
-Access to the model is automatically granted.
-You may also need to [set up an authentication key](https://huggingface.co/docs/hub/security-tokens).
+You can download our pre-trained models from HuggingFace.
+These are curated versions of the models reported in the original paper.
+Vocabulary size was reduced and training was optimized.
+Results are expected to be slightly better.

+You can access without limitations PassGPT trained on passwords with at most 10 characters [here](https://huggingface.co/javirandor/passgpt-10characters/).
+The version trained on passwords with at most 16 characters require approval, and it can be found [here](https://huggingface.co/javirandor/passgpt-16characters/).

-After this, you can use this simple code to generate `NUM_GENERATIONS` passwords.
+You can then use this simple code to generate `NUM_GENERATIONS` passwords with our pre-trained models.
 It can even run on CPU!
 To scale up your generations, you can use [`generate_passwords.py`](https://github.com/javirandor/passgpt/blob/main/src/generate_passwords.py).

 ```
 from transformers import GPT2LMHeadModel